avigupta2798/Django_Webapp/README.md

 ```bash
 pip install -r requirements.txt
 ```

+- Create a Database in MySql

-- Change the DB name, username and Password in settings.py file
+- Change the Database name, username and Password in settings.py file

 - Run the manage.py file